m0ivq/OpenBurner/README.md

 # OpenBurner
-Alternative controller for Chinese diesel heaters using "blue wire" communication
+Alternative controller for Chinese diesel heaters using "blue wire" communication, based around the TTGO T-Display ESP32 board.

 This project started after the popular 'Afterburner' controller became dificult to obtain in the UK and before I had a chance to make my own, the source code repository was made private.
 This is not a fork of the Afterburner project and is in no way trying to compete with it.
 You won't find all of the features in this controller as I don't need all of the features myself.
 However, if you want to add to the project, feel free to send a pull request.